 BasicSwap is not the first DEX to see the day, but it certainly holds a unique position for itself, notably in relation to its strong commitments to privacy, security, and an uncompromising level of decentralization.
 Let’s take a look at how it compares to other popular DEXs available today.

 To get a better idea of how BasicSwap DEX compares to other cryptocurrency trading exchanges, you can first take a look at the following comparison chart.

-An order book is an aggregated and public list of orders put by other traders.
-It is possible to either make an order at the desired price (meaning adding a new order to the public list of orders) or take one already listed by another trader.
+An order book is an aggregated and public list of offers put by other traders.
+It is possible to either place an offer on the books, at the desired price, or take one already listed by another trader.

 KYC is used here as an umbrella term referring to any user verification or document requirement from exchanges.
 This usually includes an ID such as a driving license or a passport, a proof of address, and a face picture with the accompanying documentation in hand.
 Certain exchanges will ask for more information and may do so often, significantly increasing the risks of data leaks and identity thefts.

 BasicSwap doesn’t require any of that.
 In fact, it doesn’t even require an email address or to register an account to get started.
 It is a completely decentralized trading platform that is open to all without restriction or discrimination.